jaicab/jaicab.github.io/_posts/2014-07-22-circle-illusion-with-tusi-motion.md

 <p data-height="500" data-theme-id="7008" data-slug-hash="EKfCw" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/jaicab/pen/EKfCw/'>Article: Circle illusion with Tusi Motion #1</a> by Jaime Caballero (<a href='http://codepen.io/jaicab'>@jaicab</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>

 I made this illusion based on the **Tusi motion** method, which takes his name from Nair al-Din Tusi, a Persian astronomer from the 13th century.
-The principle stablished by Tusi is:
+The principle established by Tusi states that:

 > If a circle with diameter A rotates on the inner boundary of a circle with diameter 2A, then a point on the circumference of the inner circle traces a **straight line**.